Sonickmumba/Blog-app-with-Rails/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Blog app with Rails] <a name="about-project"></a>
+# 📖 Blog app with Rails <a name="about-project"></a>
 ![d3464a4351fdf340ccb6bb37c281381a](https://user-images.githubusercontent.com/106140591/207802604-ed8f4189-77f5-46e4-8629-ae9cd64707e7.gif)

 **Blog app with Rails** is a classic example of a blog website that shows the list of posts and empower readers to interact with them by adding comments and liking posts.
+It follow the following data model (this is an Entity Relationship Diagram):

 # ERD Diagram
 ![blog_app_erd](https://user-images.githubusercontent.com/106140591/207804052-d339210f-ed04-43b0-bbcc-4358ba54d1df.png)